johanhanses/design/REVISION.md

 Revision history
 ================

+v2.0.0 (2018-11-12)

+* kmom02 assignment done to step 4.

 v1.0.4 (2018-11-10)

 * kmom01 assignment all steps done, second draft, with redovisatext. changed the style and used css more according to lectures.